synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 - DaVinci migration is intentionally grouped under `davinci/` in layer output.
 - The source tree is now physically split into `src/public/` and `src/internal/`.
 - Storybook/examples scraping must NEVER be part of `build` or `test`.
 Use a dedicated `build:all` target.
+- Templates are intentionally skipped for now in the public API rollout; resume them later from the existing Storybook/source support rather than from a new standalone collector.
 - Current monorepo CI git-diff enforcement is documented for MCP metadata; metadata package should follow the same principle when CI wiring is added.
 - For the next Storybook refactor, preserve these invariants:
   - default `pnpm build` stays scraper-free